virajbhutada/Python-Data-Structures-Algorithms-Toolkit/README.md

 - **Data Structures**: Implementations of essential structures like arrays, linked lists, stacks, queues, trees, graphs, and hashing techniques.
 - **Algorithms**: Detailed code for various algorithms, including sorting, searching, and dynamic programming.
 - **Text Processing**: Tools and techniques for text manipulation, such as text editors and unique word count algorithms.
-- **Special Techniques**: Includes advanced algorithm like backtracking, greedy algorithms, and recursion examples.
+- **Special Techniques**: Includes advanced algorithms like backtracking, greedy algorithms, and recursion examples.

 This repository is intended to be a useful resource for studying and applying algorithms and data structures in Python.
 Whether you're a student preparing for exams, a developer looking to sharpen your skills, or just curious about these concepts, you'll find valuable information and code examples here.